-DNS over Telegram · 1.1.1.1 docs
+DNS over Telegram

 - Click the 1.1.1.1 bot when it appears in the search results, and press Start.

-Or you can send a record type followed by a domain name.
-The record types supported are:
+You can also send a record type followed by a domain name.

 Example: